AMT Help Files

 3. Amt.css file 'letter-spacing' property in the used application web theme

-When label values are truncated in the web, can you change either the Amt.css for all forms per application web theme, this application option for all forms in all web themes or overwrite the value per form by using the letter spacing layout option.
+When label values are truncated in the web client, you can change either the Amt.css for all forms per application web theme, this application option for all forms in all web themes or overwrite the value per form by using the letter spacing layout option.
 Sometimes you need a value of -0.2 or -0.4 to get the same alignment between the web client in a browser and AMT Developer Studio/AMT Screens.

 Write <LF> before new print layout